-Besides enjoying the company of fellow scullers on the water during the rowing season, OBC members gather for special events throughout the year
+Besides enjoying the company of fellow rowers on the water during the rowing season, OBC members gather for special events throughout the year

 In early June OBC members begin the season with a friendly race followed by a breakfast of pancakes and strawberries.
-Participants opt to scull a 4- or 8-mile course that varies somewhat from year to year.
+Participants opt to row a 4/8 mile course that varies somewhat from year to year.

 Before the boathouse closes in late November, OBC members gather to row and feast on homemade chili and cornbread.
-Until 2010, scullers competed in a brisk 1k sprint in quads, vying for the club’s coveted chili pepper awards.
-As of 2010, the Chili Row has adopted a more contemplative format: OBC scullers, joined by rowers from other area clubs, row up to Fountainhead and back in a flotilla that comprises singles, doubles, quads, fours, and eights.
-The 2018 Chili Row will be held on in early November.
+Until 2010, members competed in a brisk 1k sprint in quads, vying for the club’s coveted chili pepper awards.
+As of 2010, the Chili Row has adopted a more contemplative format: OBC members, joined by rowers from other area clubs, row up to Fountainhead and back in a flotilla that comprises singles, doubles, quads, fours, and eights.
 The sign-up sheet for chili, side dishes, desserts, and other refreshments will be up soon!

 Got Parking?
 Sandy Run Events and Regattas…